Alfred T. Ordway (1821-1897)

 Gallery

-Ordway studied portraiture under G. P. A. Healy.
-In 1845 he opened a studio in Tremont Row, Boston.
 He and his friend, Benjamin Champney, founded the Boston Art Club in 1854.
-He served as its President in 1859.
-He was also a founder of the Boston Paint and Clay Club.
-He served as a Director of Exhibitions at the Boston Athenaeum from 1856 to 1863.
+He served as its first secretary and treasurer, and as its president in 1859.
+He was a founder of the Boston Paint and Clay Club, and he served as the Director of Exhibitions at the Boston Athenaeum from 1856 to 1863.
+Ordway also spent two years in New York, where for a time, he worked as a clerk at the Academy of Design.

-In September 1854 he was at Conway with Miss Bangs, Champney, Hubbard, and Sanford Gifford trying his hand at landscape painting.
+In September 1854, he was at Conway, NH, with Miss Bangs, Benjamin Champney, Richard William Hubbard, and Sanford Gifford trying his hand at landscape painting.
+Ordway took to this genre, and his career was largely defined by his landscape work.
+He also was an accomplished portrait painter, some of which were pastels.

 Ordway Images